 Are there any rare Pokémon you just can't find?

-Pokémon Go still has regional exclusives.
+Beyond the Mythical and Legendary Pokémon that just aren't in the game yet, there are some regional exclusives.
 If you live outside those areas, you'll never see those Pokémon on Sightings or Nearby.

 The Gen 2 babies currently don't spawn at all and so can only be obtained by hatching them from eggs.
 That includes: